|

 Fabric Choices

 Quality.
-The most important thing to know when choosing fabric is to stick with good quality quilting fabric.
+The most important thing to know when choosing fabric is to stick with good-quality quilting fabric.
 Don’t use apparel fabric and don’t choose fabric from the bargain bin.

-I love Moda and Kona for solid fabrics.
-A Blooming Bunch Jolly Bar set by Maureen McCormick.
+I bought the A Blooming Bunch Jolly Bar set by Maureen McCormick.
 Yes.
 You heard that right.

 floral fabric inspired by the Brady Bunch

-If you’re an 80s kid like me, you might have just geeked out that Marcia from the Brady Bunch has a line of Brady Bunch inspired fabric.
+If you’re an 80s kid like me, you might have just geeked out that Marcia from the Brady Bunch has a line of Brady Bunch-inspired fabric.

 And yes, it really is wonderful.
 Or maybe I should say groovy.